 Marine Facility Stage 2 will involve the construction of the marina basin revetments.
-Stage 2 will require a total of approximately 40,000m3 of sediment to be dredged from the marina basin to fill the geotextile tubes to create the marina revetments.
+Stage 2 will require a total of approximately 40,000m of sediment to be dredged from the marina basin to fill the geotextile tubes to create the marina revetments.
 Based on a similar dredging and geotextile tube fill rates as adopted for the western breakwater core construction, a total 12 weeks is expected to be required to construct the marina revetments.

 To construct the marina revetments, the CSD will be positioned in the lee of the newly constructed western breakwater core and it is anticipated that much of the turbidity generated by the dredging and filling of the geotextile bags can be contained within the marina basin footprint.
+To facilitate construction and contain the extent of turbid plumes, it is also proposed to create temporary causeway between the northern breakwater and the shoreline.

-Marine Facility Stage 3 - Northern Reclamation
+Marine Facility Stage 3 - Eastern Reclamation

 Marine Facility Stage 3 will require the remainder of the marina basin excavation and approach channel dredging to be completed.
-The total remaining volume of material to be dredged in Stage 3 has been determined as approximately 185,000m3.
-It expected that a medium sized cutter dredge, achieving a dredge rate of approximately 500m3/hr and operating 8 hours a day, 7 days a week could complete the dredging within 8 weeks.
+The total remaining volume of material to be dredged in Stage 3 has been determined as approximately 185,000m.
+It expected that a medium sized cutter dredge, achieving a dredge rate of approximately 500m/hr and operating 8 hours a day, 7 days a week could complete the dredging within 8 weeks.